lectorjs/lector/CONTRIBUTING.md

 > [!NOTE]
 > No need to generate a changeset if you're not working directly on a workspace package.

+## Generators

+This project uses [Plop](https://plopjs.com/) to streamline the process of generating code and configuration files.
+Plop is a micro-generator framework that makes it easy to create files with a consistent structure.

+Available generators:

+- **Package**: To create a new package, run `bun run gen:package` and follow the prompts.
+This generator will create a new package in the root of the project and will update the root `package.json` `workspaces` field accordingly.

+For more information on how to use or extend these generators, refer to the [Plop documentation](https://plopjs.com/documentation/).

 ## License

 By contributing to this project, you agree to license your contributions under the project’s [license](LICENSE).